dacostapiece/callhome/README.md

 This file tests my Raspberry device capability of DNS resolution.
 It's a punctual need for my environment, you can ignore it.<br>

 <b>FIXNAMESERVERS.SH</b><br>
-This scripts fixes my Raspberry device DNS settings every hour, my home router messes it up, i believe it's due to IPv6 advertisement or some sickness like this, pinpoint root cause was pretty annoying, so i work around of it, please ignore this file.<br>
+This scripts fixes my Raspberry device DNS settings every hour, my home router messes it up, i believe it's due to IPv6 advertisement or some sickness like this, pinpointing root cause was pretty annoying, so i worked around of it, please ignore this file.<br>
 If you feel like using it, it requires root privileges.
-It's out of this project scope.
+It's out of this project scope to show you how.

 <b>.GITIGNORE</b><br>
 This file holds which files and folders shoud not be syncing to github repo.<br>

 <b>MYIP.PY</b><br>
-This script will retrieve tun0 ip address from Raspberry/Remote Linux device and send out an e-mail with WIRED, WLAN and TUNNEL VPN addresses along with whole IFCONFIG in mail body message.
+This script will retrieve device ip addresses from Raspberry/Remote Linux device and send out an e-mail with WIRED, WLAN and TUNNEL VPN addresses along with whole IFCONFIG in mail body message.

 If tun0 has no IP address, it will send out an e-mail with error Logs for this script are stored in /tmp/myip.py.log

 Code also calls writenadreadip_tunip.py - writeip funcion to write to a file the current tun ip address.
-This information will be usedfor another python script.
+This information will be used for another python script later on.

 <b>MYIP_SCRIPT.SH</b><br>
 Shell script that waits 30 secs after reboot (as it's set as startup service) to call myip_script.sh and myip.py.
-I now know i could set up a service to call myip.py, but this is how it was setup, it'll be as is.
+I now know i could set up a service to call myip.py directly, but this is how it was setup, it'll be as is.

 myip.service, myip_script.sh and myip.py has the goal to tell us by sending out an email on startup what are the available IP addresses for remote access into raspberry device.